Limited functionality available

 This article was first published in IPAA NSW’s Ignite newsletter in February 2020.

-Pip is the national leader of Deloitte’s Human Capital practice and a member of the Consulting executive team.
+Pip is a member of the Deloitte Australia executive team, leading the firm’s Talent, Workforce and Diversity, Equity and Inclusion (DEI) agenda.
+Pip is also the national leader of Deloitte’s Human Capital practice and a member of the Consulting executive team.
 She is passionate about making work better for people and people better at work.
-The Human Capital practice is a team of over 600 people, working with leaders across industry to improve business performance by reimagining their organisation’s work, workforces and workplaces.
-Pip and her team combine technology with the human experience to unlock innovation and create meaningful work.
+In her Executive Talent role, Pip leads Deloitte’s Talent, Workforce and DEI strategy and experience, through the attraction, engagement and development of Deloitte’s workforce.
+Pip’s Human Capital teams work with leaders in every industry to improve business performance by reimagining their organisation’s work, workforces and workplaces.
+By combining technology with the human experience they unlock innovation and create meaningful work.
 In doing so, they provide organisations with their greatest competitive advantage – a productive and engaged workforce that drives greater business outcomes.
-Pip’s experience spans organisational and cultural change, operating model and organisation design, workforce strategy, strategic leadership, communications, talent management and workforce transition.
+Pip’s experience spans the breadth of our Human Capital services including; organisational and cultural change, operating model and organisation design, workforce strategy, strategic leadership, communications, talent management and workforce transition.

 Rhiannon joined Deloitte Access Economics in March 2019, having graduated with First Class Honours in Economics, and a Bachelor of Business/ Bachelor of Arts in International Studies from the University of Technology, Sydney.
 Since joining, she has worked on a diverse range of projects as a member of the Economic Analysis and Policy team.
 Rhiannon is passionate about providing policy advice and thought leadership to inform decision-making and drive better outcomes.